peck/d6_password/Readme.md

 Built with middleman framework, because I like it and otherwise maintenance would not be fun

 #Passphrase Strength
 Built using the seedrandom library (https://github.com/davidbau/seedrandom) for better random number generation.
 Will use the window.crypto function on modern browsers that *should* be the best case, but honestly I'm not familiar enough with this aspect to comment.
-Went with what seemed to be most recommened, again pull requests accepted.
+Went with what seemed to be most recommened, pull requests welcome if this is a terrible mistake.

 #To Use